kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 1 - Developing a Successful Acquisition Strategy.md

 * Transparent task order processes:

   * Provide draft notices with time for vendor feedback.
-  * Use rotating evaluation panels to build trust and limit bias.
+  * Utilize rotating evaluation panels to foster trust and minimize bias.
   * Share highlights of the winning proposals (or redacted versions) to raise the bar for future bids.

 * Group retrospectives: Invite others to learn from the task order’s delivery, even if only one vendor is awarded.
 This promotes institutional learning and vendor resilience.